 Mike is a registered nurse with several years of experience in a Pediatric Emergency Setting.
-We are lucky to benefit from his experience here at Pacific Crest Children's.
-Read this post to hear his take on ER's and Pediatric Urgent Care as a new specialty. -Dr. Fish
+We are lucky to benefit from his experience here at Pacific Crest Children's Urgent Care.
+Read this post to hear his take on the benefits of Pediatric Urgent Care over the Emergency Room.

 Your child is sick, you just called your doctor and they can’t fit you in today.
 Or it’s 4:45PM and the office is closing in 15 minutes and there’s no way you can make it in time.
 Sound familiar?

 You really want your child seen today and don’t think they should wait until tomorrow.
 Now you’re thinking, “should I really go to the Emergency Room for this?
 Would this actually qualify as an ‘emergency?’
 If I go to an Urgent Care, will they even be able to help?
 What do I do?!”

 You’ve probably either heard this or had the experience yourself.
 Particularly if you have had to bring a child to an Urgent Care and the staff send you straight to the Emergency Room because they aren’t equipped to handle infants and young children.
 Or they don’t see kids all the time and don’t feel comfortable treating them.

 Then why not go straight to the ER and skip the Urgent Care?
 Pediatric Emergency Rooms know how to take care of kids and can do so very well.
 But, how long will you be waiting?
 How much is the ER visit going to cost?
 What should we do?

 It turns out that we have a solution.
 Pediatric Urgent Care is a new kind of practice that fills the gap between your child’s doctor and a Pediatric Emergency Room very well.
 The use of Pediatric Urgent Care facilities helps to take some of the pressure off Emergency Rooms and allows them to commit more resources to true emergencies.